lparisot/spring-devops/src/main/ansible/README.md

 $ ansible-playbook site.yml
 ```

-This will run approximatively in 15 minutes.
+This will run approximately for 15 minutes.

-This playbook will create one instance in AWS.
+This playbook will create two instances in AWS.
 We use the CentOS 7 (x86_64) found in AWS market place.
 Instance type is t2.micro with a volume type gp2 with 8GB.
 With these values we are free tier eligible.

+If you have some slowness problem with the artifactory instance, uncomment the ec2_instance_type: "t2.small" line in master.yml file.

-So we have devops-jenkins01 which is a jenkins server.
+So we have devops-jenkins01 which is a jenkins server and devops-artifactory01 which is an artifactory server.

-They will also create a security group (opening port 22 and 80).
+They will also create two security groups (opening port 22 and 80).

 It will then install all required applications.